Have you ever looked up a keyword on Google, clicked on a link, and gotten an error?

 If you’ve truly made an update, such as adding new content or links, it can cause the page to not achieve a search ranking that reflects these changes.

-This is why it is important for website owners to pay attention when HTTP 304 Not Modified status codes appear, as it could be greatly reducing their chances of achieving better organic traffic.
+This is why it is important for website owners to pay attention when HTTP 304 Not Modified status codes appear, as it could greatly reduce their chances of achieving better organic traffic.

 What Are the Causes of an HTTP 304 Not Modified?